 Here’s What You Need

-Before we start, let’s dive into the (simple) equipment and ingredients you need to make this easy Pumpkin Cheesecake Bar recipe.
+Before we start, let’s dive into the (simple) equipment and ingredients you need to make one of my favorite pumpkin desserts.

 Pumpkin Cheesecake Bar Ingredients

-- Full-Fat Cream cheese: The main star, giving our bars their creamy texture.
+- Full-Fat Cream cheese: Make sure to use softened cream cheese to give the bars their creamy texture.

 - Sour cream: Adds tanginess and ensures a smooth cheesecake consistency.